MatthiasLHK/govtech-championship/README.md

 Also, before running the frontend, do note to change the proxy value in the ``package.json`` file to ``http://localhost:5000``.

+### Commands to run the frontend and backend

+1. cd into the frontend folder.
+2. run command ``npm install``
+3. run command ``npm start``
+4. open a new terminal and cd into the project root folder
+5. run command ``python -m flask run``

+**Note:** You will need to run the frontend and backend service separately on 2 different terminals.

 ## Results

 Here are some snapshot of the results based on the given sample testcases: